priyadharsinid/mars-weather-webscraping/README.md

 This project was completed using the following workflow:

 Deliverable 1: Scrape titles and preview text from Mars news articles.
-Optionally export the data into a JSON file or a MongoDB database.

 Deliverable 2: Scrape and analyze Mars weather data, which exists in a table.